Southern Cross Football Centre’s SPRING 2018 competition will soon be calling for team nominations.

 All matches will be played on the world class synthetic field at the Southern Cross Football Centre, Crawford Road East Lismore.
 See our full venue information.

-Our next competitions for Senior men, women & over 35’s men will start Tuesday 10th October & Mixed Juniors will start Thursday 12th October.
+Our next competitions for Premier Men, Open men, Open women, over 40’s men & mixed teams will start Tuesday 16th October 2018 & Mixed Juniors will start Thursday 18th October 2018.
 Both competitions will run for 10 weeks.

-Player registration fees will be $100 per person for seniors and $75 per person for juniors.
+Player registration fees will be $120 per person for premier men, $100 per person for open men, women & mixed and $75 per person for juniors.
 Registration includes team nomination and insurance via the NSW Sporting Injuries Insurance Scheme.

 Step 1: The first step is to nominate your team online via 5-a-side Team Nomination Form.
 Teams nominated will receive confirmation via return email and advice once registrations are open.